AIOS Command - Ticket Stream

 Your highest-value accounts are submitting the most support tickets.
 CRM shows their contract renewal dates are approaching.
 Nobody has connected ticket frustration to renewal risk.
 The accounts at greatest revenue risk are the loudest in your helpdesk.

 Single stream: "High ticket volume."
-Both streams: "Renewal risk on accounts worth a combined total visible only when both streams connect."
+Command: "Renewal risk on accounts worth a combined total visible only when both streams connect."

 Patterns that emerge when every ticket in every queue is analysed, not just the ones that breach an SLA.